BasedLabs/NoLabs/README.md

 # About

-NoLabs is an open source biolab that lets you run experiments with the latest state-of-the-art models for bio research.
+NoLabs is an open source biolab that lets you run experiments with the latest state-of-the-art models and workflow engine for bio research.

 The goal of the project is to accelerate bio research by making inference models easy to use for everyone.
-We are currently supporting protein biolab (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.), drug discovery biolab (construct ligands and test binding to target proteins) and small molecules design biolab (design small molecules given a protein target and check drug-likeness and binding affinity).
+We are currently supporting protein workflow components (predicting useful protein properties such as solubility, localisation, gene ontology, folding, etc.), drug discovery components (construct ligands and test binding to target proteins) and small molecules design components (design small molecules given a protein target and check drug-likeness and binding affinity).

-We are working on expanding both and adding a cell biolab and genetic biolab, and we will appreciate your support and contributions.
+We are working on expanding both and adding a cell and genetic components, and we will appreciate your support and contributions.

 Let's accelerate bio research!